JetBrains/qodana-action/README.md

 ### `qodanaScan`

-Starts Qodana in a Docker container in the project directory.
+Starts Qodana in the project directory.

 Task relies on the `qodana { }` extension configuration, however it is also controlled by provided `arguments`.